Compiling and Installing Custom PHP Modules in ServBay

 phpize

-: This script prepares the PHP extension module build environment.
-It reads the module'sconfig.m4
+: Prepares the PHP extension build environment, reading the module'sconfig.m4

-to ensure the module is built and linked against the correct PHP version.
+to ensure the extension is built and linked to the correct PHP version.

 , php-config

-.
-Choosing the correct version ensures your module is compatible with your target PHP environment and avoids build errors and runtime “symbol not found” issues.
+Choosing the correct version ensures the compiled module is compatible with your target PHP environment, avoiding build errors and runtime "missing symbol" issues.

 Compiling the PHP imagick Module